EskoJanatuinen/isbn_search/README.md

 # ISBN_search

-A Python script for scanning ISBNs (barcodes) to check if the book is already listed in our webshop.
+A Python script for scanning ISBNs (barcodes) to check if a book is already listed in our webshop.

 Main.py runs the program.